 His bed—all in order… Not a single crease in the sheets.
 The blanket folded into a perfect block.

 On his desk, only a computer.
 Books on the shelf or in drawers.
-The only item left out is the mug.
-It is new.
-A light blue glaze.
+The only items left out are his old white mug, and another, new one.
+It has a light blue glaze.
 Two holographic zebras nuzzling each other and whispering.
 He reaches out his right hand and turns the mug, so that the zebras seem to move.
 One of their tails swishes.
-He sees the trace of his last cup of tea.
+He sees the trace of his last cup of tea inside his white mug.
 Why wasn’t it cleaned?
 He takes the cup and goes to the washroom.
 A knock at the door.
 He rushes back to the desk and sets the cup down.
 He pauses, squints, moves it to the other side of the computer, and then takes a longer look.
 He pushes it in a bit further.
 Knocking again.
 Two steps, then back.
 Feet on the ladder up to the bunk.
 Pull down the blanket.
 Finally, two bounds toward the door.
 He rips the door open on the second knock of the third round.

 Five years, eight months, three days later, he pulls the door open on the fourth knock of the first round.
 Outside the door, there is a solemn, gorgeous radiance.
 Fourteen years later, he opens the door in the same instant she takes out the key.
 Unexpectedly, a soft pink haze rushes in.
 Fourteen years, one month, and twenty-seven days later, she hammers on the door, and he sits at his desk, staring at her on the screen, crouched between two girls.
 Thirty years later, at around the same time, two minutes to four, he stands in front of the bedroom door, straightens his collar, strokes his cheek, reaches out and knocks.
 From inside she answers, “What’s wrong?”